Spicy beef empanadas filled with ground beef, jalapeňos, cumin, paprika, coriander, and lots of herbs, an easy Argentinian recipe.

 - 220 g g/ very cold unsalted butter 7.7 oz/ scant 1 cup

 - 2 eggs

-- Mix the ground beef, very finely chopped onion, chopped parsley, and coriander, smoked and sweet paprika, very finely chopped jalapeňo, ground cumin, and coriander, chili flakes, and salt.
+- Mix the ground beef, very finely chopped onion, chopped parsley, coriander, smoked and sweet paprika, very finely chopped jalapeňo, ground cumin, coriander, chili flakes, and salt.

-- Heat the oil in a non-stick pan and fry the mixture for about 2 minutes, breaking the lumps of meat with a wooden spoon.
-Add the tomato paste, stir well, and continue cooking the filling until the meat is cooked through about 5 minutes.
+- Cook the filling: Heat the oil in a non-stick pan and fry the mixture for about 2 minutes, breaking the lumps of meat with a wooden spoon.
+Add the tomato paste, stir well, and continue cooking the filling until the meat is cooked through (about 5 minutes).
 Let cool while you make the dough.

-- Place the flour and the salt to a bowl.
+- Cut butter into flour: Place the flour and the salt in a bowl.
 Mix well.
 Cut the very cold butter into small cubes and rub it into the flour with your fingertips until the mixture resembles fine crumbs.
-Only use your fingertips and not your whole hands, otherwise, the mixture will become too warm and soft.
-You can do this in the food processor as well, it's easier and quicker.
+Only use your fingertips and not your whole hands; otherwise, the mixture will become too warm and soft.
+You can also do this in the food processor; it's easier and quicker.

 - Beat the eggs lightly and add them to the mixture.
 Add about ¾ of the very cold water and mix or process very shortly until the dough comes together.

-- Turn the dough onto the lightly floured working surface and knead very briefly to obtain a smooth and soft dough.
+- Knead dough: Turn the dough onto the lightly floured working surface and knead very briefly to obtain a smooth and soft dough.
 Only add the remaining water if necessary.